Ghostjs123/BuffCheck3/README.md

    - prints the highest buff count for this session (max 32)

+/bc **missing**

+   - prints any added consume that is missing from your bags

 This addon was made by Kaymon-Incendius \<Scuba Cops>.
 If you find any bugs or issues with the addon contact him in game or on discord Kaymon#3528.